AURUMVORXX/PyG2O/docs/comparing.md

     print('World')
 ```
 ---
-* Positional arguments replaced with keyword arguments (see names of all keywords on the each event page)
+* Positional arguments inside event handles replaced with keyword arguments (see names of all keywords on the each event page)
 ```python
 @g2o.event('onPlayerChangeColor')
 def evtColor(**kwargs):